Citrix Managed Desktops

 Admin can set timeouts for when idle sessions should be disconnected, logged off, and powered off.

-The admins are provided visibility into their Citrix Managed Desktops deployment via the Monitor tab.
+Admins are provided visibility into their Citrix Managed Desktops deployment via the Monitor tab.
 Admins gain the ability to know what is going on in the environment, to see consumption patterns.
 Admins can detect which resources are being consumed more than others to balance capacity with demand.
 Visibility into the number of VMs running at a point in time guides the configuration of Autoscale settings.
 Resulting in the optimal number of machines being available when load is expected to rise or fall.

 The admin can view desktop usage, sessions, and machines.